oxsecurity/megalinter/docs/descriptors/repository_syft.md

   -s, --scope string             selection of layers to catalog, options=[Squashed AllLayers] (default "Squashed") -t, --template string          specify the path to a Go template file -v, --verbose count            increase verbosity (-v = info, -vv = debug)
-      --version                  version for this command
+      --version                  version for syft

-Use " [command] --help" for more information about a command.
+Use "syft [command] --help" for more information about a command.
 ```

 ### Installation on mega-linter Docker image